rzhao-sec/sky-script/README.md

-# sky-script: scripts for playing instruments in game "Sky: Children of the Light"
+# sky-script: a non-instrusive solution for playing instruments in game "Sky: Children of the Light"